johannesegger/htl-utils/README.md

 ```

 ## Acknowledgements
-Hammer icon by George Patterson from the Noun Project
+* Hammer icon by George Patterson from the Noun Project
+* Management icon by Gregor Cresnar from the Noun Project